corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 ### Decentralized Control

 In a decentralized system, there is no single point of access to the global state.
 When untrusting parties reach a consensus, that is done in parallel by disparate parties with no implied ordering.
+The following diagram highlights the difference between consensus in centralized and decentralized systems:

 {{<
   figure